mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/requirements-for-attaching/index.md

 Consider the additional resource requirements for running the platform services you want Kommander to manage, and ensure that your existing clusters comply.
 -->

+## Attaching existing clusters that has cert-manager installed

+If you are attaching clusters that has cert-manager installed, the Kommander provided cert-manager HelmRelease will fail to deploy due to your existing cert-manager installation.
+As long as the pre-existing cert-manager is functioning as expected, this is safe to ignore.

 [attach_eks_cluster]: ../attach-eks-cluster
 [attach_with_network_restrictions]: ../cluster-with-network-restrictions
 [existing-clusters]: ../generate-kubeconfig